 The murdermap project began in 2010 with the aim of covering every single case of homicide (murder and manslaughter) from crime to conviction to reveal the stories behind the crime figures.

-Due to a lack of funding and the imminent demise of the original content management system, the website, database and map had to be taken offline in March 2019.
-We immediately relaunched as a wordpress blog relying on donations and subscriber-only-content.
+Due to a lack of funding and the imminent demise of the original content management system, the original map had to be taken offline in March 2019.
+We immediately relaunched as a wordpress blog relying on subscriber-only-content.

 We have never received any money from government agencies, charities, educational establishments or wealthy philanthropists.
 If you would like to change that then get in touch via email: firstname.lastname@example.org